European-Unified-ID/EUID-docs/docs/getting-started/gs-faqs.md

 However, there is a variable factor, which is the <Link href="../ref-info/glossary-uid#gl-salt">salt</Link> value that's used in generating the raw EUID.
 The salt values are rotated roughly once per year (for details, see [How often should EUIDs be refreshed for incremental updates?](#how-often-should-euids-be-refreshed-for-incremental-updates)).
 If the salt value changes between one request and another, those two requests result in two different raw EUIDs, even when the personal data is the same.

 For more information, see [Monitor for salt bucket rotations related to your stored raw EUIDs](../guides/advertiser-dataprovider-guide.md#3-monitor-for-salt-bucket-rotations-related-to-your-stored-raw-euids) in the *Advertiser/Data Provider Integration Guide*.

+#### If two operators process the same personal data, are the results the same?

+Yes, if the request is for a <Link href="../ref-info/glossary-uid#gl-raw-euid">raw EUID</Link>.
+As covered in the previous FAQ, [Does the same personal data always result in the same raw EUID?](#does-the-same-personal-data-always-result-in-the-same-raw-euid), if an advertiser or data provider sends the same personal data to the EUID Operator, by using an SDK or the [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) endpoint, at the same time, the same raw EUID is created.

+The result is the same, regardless of the <Link href="../ref-info/glossary-uid#gl-operator">Operator</Link> and whether it's a Private Operator or a Public Operator.

+The timing is important only because of salt bucket rotation.
+If the salt value changes between one request and another, the result is a different raw EUID.

+However, if a publisher sends personal data in a request for an <Link href="../ref-info/glossary-uid#gl-euid-token">EUID token</Link>, via the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint or via an SDK, the resulting EUID token contains the same encrypted raw EUID, but the token itself is always unique.

 ## FAQs for DSPs